 Indications for testing:

-Back pain, chronic pain or stiffness of the lower spine, reduced flexibility of the spine, chest pain during deep breathing, chronic fatigue, inflammation of the iris and ciliary body (iridocyclitis), less frequent symptoms: joint inflammation, pulmonary fibrosis, detachment of the nails from the nail bed.
+Back pain, chronic pain, or stiffness in the lower spine, reduced spine flexibility, chest pain during deep breathing, chronic fatigue, inflammation of the iris and ciliary body (iridocyclitis), less common symptoms include joint inflammation, pulmonary fibrosis, and nail separation from the nail bed.

-Carriers of the premutation are not affected by intellectual disability, but the premutation causes presenile tremor and premature ovarian failure in women, thus exhibiting a low penetrance (in about 20% of female carriers of the premutation).
-Premutations are unstable during meiosis or early embryogenesis and if they are transmitted by a woman, there is a risk of expansion of CGG-repeat to the full mutation.
-On the other hand, premutations transmitted by males rarely expand into the full mutation.
-Intellectual disability caused by the full mutation mainly affects men, but the disease can also manifest itself in women.
-Approximately half of the female carriers of the full mutation have mild to moderate intellectual disability.
+Carriers of the premutation are not affected by mental retardation, but the premutation causes, with low penetrance, presenile tremor and premature ovarian failure in women (approximately 20% of female premutation carriers).
+Premutations are unstable during meiosis or early embryogenesis, and if transmitted by a woman, there is a risk of CGG-repeat expansion to a full mutation.
+In contrast, premutations transmitted by men rarely expand to a full mutation.
+Mental retardation caused by the full mutation primarily affects men, but the disease can also manifest in women.
+Approximately half of the female carriers of the full mutation have mild to moderate mental retardation.

 During the PCR test, we determine the number of CGG repeats in the FMR1 gene.